 About the Author:

 Gregory Woloszczuk is an Entrepreneur and experienced tech executive that helps small business owners grow their top and bottom line.
 Gregory believes in straight talk and helping others see things they need to see but may not want to with a focus on taking responsibly for one’s own business.
+He and his wife, Maureen, started GMW Carolina in 2006.

 Gregory has been fortunate to have been part of building teams for companies that went through hyper-growth as well as his own company.
 He also has experience in working through economic downturns and taking responsibility to fix what is in his control.
 The focus has always been working with partners, customers, and building a successful business channel.
 His range of experience includes marketing, sales, support, training, and operations.